Solar for Business

 How to apply

-Complete the Solar for Business program expression of interest form.
+Complete the Solar for Business program application form.

 1. Interested businesses submit an expression of interest application.

 2. Council assesses expressions of interests and determines successful applicants.

 3. Council organises and funds the feasibility study and reports.

 4. Building management reviews the energy saving options and determines implementation.

 5. Council arranges follow up meeting to discuss the report findings and answer questions.

 7. Council creates case studies to support other buildings interested in energy efficiency upgrades.